 This is getting us nowhere.
 Look how the whole world has gone after him!
 (John 12:19)

 But for all the frenzy surrounding Jesus’ coming the most poignant moment comes just before Jesus enters the city.
 In the midst of all the cries of joy from the people, Jesus wept when he saw Jerusalem, saying,

 If you, even you, had only known on this day what would bring you peace—but now it is hidden from your eyes.
 The days will come upon you when your enemies will build an embankment against you and encircle you and hem you in on every side.
 They will dash you to the ground, you and the children within your walls.
 They will not leave one stone on another, because you did not recognize the time of God’s coming to you.”
 (Luke 19:42-44)

 And that’s exactly what happened in AD 70 when Titus came and destroyed Jerusalem and its temple.

 Why did this happen?
 Because they, “did not recognize the time of God’s coming” to them.
 And because of that, they missed the peace that could have been theirs.
 Peace within themselves.
 But more importantly, peace with God.

 The same is true with us.
 God comes to each of us at some time in our lives.
-According to Romans chapter 1, even the one who has never heard of God has that opportunity.
-When they gaze into the sky or see all the nature around them, the Spirit speaks to them saying, “This cannot be an accident.
+According to Romans chapter 1, even the one who has never heard of God knows about him.
+And when they gaze into the sky or see all the nature around them, I believe the Spirit speaks to them saying, “This cannot be an accident.
 This was designed.
 You were designed.
 Seek the Designer.”